Turn: Washington's Spies

 Turn: Washington's Spies (originally titled Turn and stylized as TURИ: Washington's Spies) is an American period drama television series based on Alexander Rose's book Washington's Spies: The Story of America's First Spy Ring (2007), a history of the Culper Ring.
 The series originally aired on the AMC network for four seasons, from April 6, 2014, to August 12, 2017.

 Plot

-The story covers events from 1776 to 1781 and features a farmer from Setauket, New York, and his childhood friends.
+The story covers events from 1776 to 1781 and features a farmer from Setauket, New York and his childhood friends.
 They form an unlikely group of spies called the Culper Ring, which eventually helps to turn the tide during the American Revolutionary War.
-The series begins in October 1776, shortly after British victories recapture Long Island and the Port of New York for the Crown, and leave General George Washington's army in dire straits.
+The series begins in October 1776, shortly after British victories, recapturing of Long Island and the Port of New York for the Crown, leaving General George Washington's army in dire straits.
 The first episode opens with the following introductory text:

 Autumn 1776.
 Insurgents have declared war against the Crown.
 Following a successful naval landing, His Majesty's Army has forced Washington's rebels into the wilderness.
-New York City serves as military base of operations for the British.
+New York City serves as a military base of operations for the British.
 The Loyalists of nearby Long Island keep vigilant watch out for sympathizers and spies.